sendgrid/docs/source/User_Guide/Delivery_Metrics/advanced_statistics.md

 about customers who are reading your emails.
 SendGrid also provides more [traditional email statistics]({{root_url}}/User_Guide/Delivery_Metrics/metrics.html).

 {% info %}
-These stats are in beta.
 Data may be delayed by up to 10 hours.
 The top of these reports will indicate the last time the data was updated.
 {% endinfo %}

 {% anchor h2 %}